Discover more from Debra’s Newsletter

 And then there’s The Non-Negotiable.
 My sarong.
 The one piece that goes with me, no matter the amount of room in a suitcase.
 I hold it to my face, breathing in the sun and salt that have become a part of its fabric.
 This sarong has wrapped itself, not just around my body, but my life, for 25 years.

 “Oh,” she said, “I almost forgot.
 I got you something.”
-She pulled a tissue-papered- package from her bag.
-It was lavender with chocolate-brown ribbon and a “Calypso St. Barth’s” sticker holding it closed.
+Her gift was wrapped in lavender tissue paper, with chocolate-brown ribbon, a “Calypso St. Barth’s” sticker holding it closed.
 I opened it carefully, wanting to keep the sticker.

-The sarong’s red and yellow pattern looked like sun and sand and sweet, sexy, joy and when I pulled it out of its wrapping, I instantly held it to my face.
+The sarong’s red and yellow pattern looked like sun and sand and sweet, sexy, joy.
+I instantly held it to my face.

 “It smells like the beach,” I said.